- Featured Modules

 In this example, the TRIR is 1.88.

-Your employee’s health should always remain a core focus, and ensuring your business maintains a safe work environment is a large part of this effort.
+The health and safety of your workforce should always remain a core focus, and ensuring your business maintains a safe work environment is a large part of this effort.

-If your company is using EHS software, you will likely have all of the above (and more) already stored in your central knowledge management system.
+If your company is using EHS software, you will likely have your company-wide safety data already stored in your central knowledge management system.
 Having this information readily available in the event of an OSHA inspection can lend credibility to your efforts to maintain a low TRIR.

 In addition, using EHS software to track your TRIR score and other parts of your EHS program can help you determine a potential problem before it earns attention from OSHA.
 You get a better idea of your safety performance and can make adjustments as you go.

-To see how EHS Insight can help you achieve a better TRIR score, request a free trial of our all-in-one EHS software solution today.
+To see how EHS Insight can help you monitor and achieve a better TRIR score, request a free trial of our all-in-one EHS software solution today.